AkchurinDA/Fortuna.jl/README.md

 #### Correlated Random Variables
 Generating the correlated random variables can be done by:
-1. Performing the Nataf transformation of the random correlated variables:
+1. Performing the Nataf transformation of the random correlated variables.

     ```julia
     # Define a random vector: